maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Retry

-It is possible that an operation is hanging due to a transient failure and that retrying the call could be successful.
+It is possible that an operation failed due to a transient issue and that retrying the call could be successful.

 Some complications to be aware of
-- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
+- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must mitigate this, for example by adding a request identifier <and de-duplicate on the server-side?>
 - **Ordering** - Out-of-order messages can cause updates to be applied incorrectly, we can timestamps or versions to help us here
-- **Retry Storm** - Frequent retries can make it hard for a system to recover
+- **Retry Storm** - If many requests are cancelled at the same time and then retried at fixed intervals it can make it hard for a system to recover

 ### Cancel

 Is it acceptable to degrade certain functionality if it means other, potentially more critical, operations can continue?

-Isolated functionality can be switched off using bulkheads and circuit breakers.
+A bulkhead is a pattern that does exactly that, the system is designed such that isolated functionality can be switched of in the event of failure.

+This could be a manual process with feature toggle.
+Or automated with circuit breakers.

+Circuit breakers switch off functionality on given error conditions and intermittently let traffic through to test if service can be resumed.
 This protects downstream resources and also allows the application to continue processing other potentially successful operations.
 Traffic can be intermittently let through to test if service can be resumed.

 ## Preventing Failure